wattdepot/wattdepot/docs/developerguide/results-mopsa.md

 # WattDepot 3.0.0-M9 Running on Mopsa Performance Evaluation

+## MacBook Pro Laptop at University of Hawaii, Manoa
 On February 12th 2014 I started WattDepot server version 3.0.0-M9 on Mopsa.ics.hawaii.edu with out any logging.
 I then started the performance tools on my laptop, a MacBook Pro with a 2.7 GHz Intel Core i7 processor and 16 GB 1600 MHz DDR3 memory.
 My laptop was connected to the UHM wireless network.

 The first runs were just a single performance tool running alone.